-As required by the Federal Register, Vol. 85, No. 17, Monday, January 27, 2020, the DCCED must describe the method of distribution of funds and the descriptions of specific programs and/or activities.
-DCCED consulted with the three CDBG-DR eligible jurisdictions; the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough, as well as, the Department of Military & Veterans Affairs, the Alaska Housing Finance Corporation, and the Anchorage Economic Development Corporation.
+As required by the Federal Register, Vol. 85, No. 17, Monday, January 27, 2020, DCCED must describe the method of distribution of funds and the descriptions of specific programs and/or activities.
+DCCED consulted with the three CDBG-DR eligible jurisdictions; the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough, as well as, the Department of Military & Veterans Affairs/Division of Homeland Security and Emergency Management, the Alaska Housing Finance Corporation, and the Anchorage Community Development Authority.